workflow 7 business process management challenges and how to fix them

 But organizations have been able to use software to support this task since the late 20th century.
 Moreover, comprehensive workflow management systems that offer a wide range of functions have come onto the market in recent years.

-Today workflow management systems provide numerous tools to digitally create, document, analyze and optimize workflows.
-They also have tools to streamline and automate steps within each workflow.
+Today, workflow management systems provide numerous tools to digitally create, document, analyze and optimize workflows.
+They are also tools to streamline and automate steps within each workflow.

-Workers define inputs, transformation and outputs, translating them in the workflow management systems as objects, rules and events so the system can assemble them together and automate where possible.
+Workers define inputs, transformations and outputs, translating them in the workflow management systems as objects, rules and events so the system can assemble them and automate them where possible.

 Workflow management systems are now typically delivered as software as a service.